-Please note: currently (January 2018) I don’t have the availability for any additional couples counselling
+Please note: with regret, currently I have no availability for couples counselling.

 In my experience the central concepts in couples counselling, or relationship therapy, are communication, clarification, and understanding.